Cafe Wha?

 Cafe Wha? is a music club at the corner of MacDougal Street and Minetta Lane in the Greenwich Village neighborhood of Manhattan, New York City.
-The club is important in the history of rock and folk music, having presented numerous musicians and comedians early on in their careers, including Bob Dylan, Jimi Hendrix, Bruce Springsteen, The Velvet Underground, Cat Mother & the All Night Newsboys, Kool & the Gang, Peter, Paul and Mary, Woody Allen, Lenny Bruce, Joan Rivers, Bill Cosby, and Richard Pryor.
+The club is important in the history of rock and folk music, having presented numerous musicians and comedians early on in their careers, including, Dave Van Ronk, Bob Dylan, Jimi Hendrix, Bruce Springsteen, the Velvet Underground, Cat Mother & the All Night Newsboys, Kool & the Gang, Peter, Paul and Mary, Woody Allen, Lenny Bruce, Joan Rivers, Bill Cosby, and Richard Pryor.

-The club's motto is "Greenwich Village’s Swingingest Coffee House".
+The club's motto is "Greenwich Village's Swingingest Coffee House".

 History

 Cafe Wha? was opened in 1959 by Manny Roth, an actor and World War II veteran, at 115 MacDougal Street in New York City.
 Entered down a steep staircase, the basement space was formerly a horse stable, and Roth laid the marble tile himself.
 He painted the walls black to make the space seem like a cave.
 The club was a coffeeshop selling food and drinks, and eventually charged a cover for entry.

 Musicians, comedians, and performers of all types played throughout the afternoon and evening, frequently being paid through baskets passed amongst the audience.
 The space had a capacity of 325 people.
 Describing Cafe Wha? in his memoir, Chronicles: Volume One, Bob Dylan wrote that it was "a subterranean cavern, liquorless, ill lit, low ceiling, like a wide dining room with chairs and tables."

 In 1968, Roth stopped running Cafe Wha?, and it was taken over by Menachem "Manny" Dworman, who ran the Cafe Feenjon in the location until 1987.
 The Feenjon featured Israeli and Middle Eastern music.

-In 1986, Menachem Dworman's son, Noam, had introduced to the Feenjon the concept of a rock music house band made up of the most talented performers in the area.
-The band performed for a year at the Cafe Feenjon on Wednesdays and Sundays, quickly becoming so popular that they took over the entire week.
-In 1987, the club was taken over by Noam, who changed the room back to a rock music format, and changed the name back to Cafe Wha?

 The Cafe Wha? house band plays dynamic, high-energy versions of popular songs, and encourages an informal atmosphere between the stage and audience.

 In 1997, Cafe Wha? opened Brazil Night on Mondays, a show created and produced by Andre Alves.
-The show was performed for over five years to a sold-out crowd, receiving positive acclaim.
+The show was performed for over five years.